Academy of Foreign Intelligence: History

 An earlier iteration of the school was founded in 1938 and first called the Special Purpose School (Shkola osovogo naznacheniya, SHON) under NKVD.
-It was renamed the Higher Intelligence School (VRSh) from 1948-1968.
+It was called Higher Intelligence School (VRSh) from 1948 to 1968.
 It was alternatively known as School 1010 or the 101st School, and referred to as K1 or Gridnevka by students.

 Following the dissolution of the Soviet Union, student enrollment dropped from approximately 300 to around 50.

 Foreign students

 The Institute trained Libyan intelligence officers for Muammar Gaddafi.